Monitoring EU's CAP with satellite data

 Quantifying crop yield

 CropSAR is a Terrascope service that combines Sentinel-1 radar with Sentinel-2 optical images.
 Fusing this data using new deep learning technology makes it possible to fill the cloud, haze, and shadow induced gaps.
-Kristof Van Tricht, one of our agricultural experts, explains more about this technology in one of his articles 'A Sentinel shake for early crop mapping'.
+Kristof Van Tricht, one of our agricultural experts, explains more about this technology in one of his articles 'Looking through the clouds to improve crop monitoring'.

 Quering the Terascope CropSAR backend solely based on web services,